relicta-tech/relicta-action/README.md

 ### Example Configuration

 For advanced customization, use `config-content` or create a `release.config.yaml` file.
-See the [ReleasePilot documentation](https://github.com/felixgeelhaar/release-pilot) for full options.
+See the [Relicta documentation](https://github.com/relicta-tech/relicta) for full options.

 Example minimal config: